What is Alzheimer's Disease?

 Alzheimer's disease is a progressive neurological disease seen primarily in elderly adults ages 60 and older.
 Alzheimer’s disease negatively impacts memory and other important mental functions.
 Over five million Americans have this condition.
 It is the sixth leading cause of death among U.S. adults.
 Alzheimer’s disease can prevent you from being able to carry out both complex and simple daily functions.
 If you have this condition, you may require daily assistance to complete basic life tasks as the disease progresses.
-Alzheimer’s disease cannot be cured, but with help, the symptoms can be managed.
+Though the disease cannot be cured, Alzheimer’s disease symptoms can be managed.

 Alzheimer's disease generally progresses in three stages - mild, moderate, and severe.
 As soon as you notice symptoms that could be early signs of this disease in yourself or a loved one, you should speak to a doctor.
 Early treatment will result in a better outcome.
 Testing including CT, MRI, and PET scans can help your doctor diagnose Alzheimer’s disease and create the right treatment plan.